sensoworks/docs/docs/edge/fog-getting-started-guide.md

 cd ..

 # Run the Fog gateway
-python sensoworks_fog_gateway.py --config ./getting_started_guide/sensoworks_fog_gateway_getting_started_guide.json
+python sensoworks_fog_gateway.py --config ./config/sensoworks_fog_gateway_getting_started_guide.json
 ```

 ## MQTT topic subscription

 {: .note }

-> **NOTE**: This is optional step: Open the MQTT X application to register to "sensoworks/#" to see Sensoworks messaged being processed.
+> **NOTE**: This step is optional: Open the MQTT X application to register to "sensoworks/#" to see Sensoworks messaged being processed.

-## Check the output files produced by the Fog gateway
+## Check out the output files produced by the Fog gateway

 By default the configuration for getting started guide produces: